Configure Windows telemetry in your organization

 - Cortana.
 We use telemetry to monitor the scalability of our cloud service, improving search performance.

 - Application switching.
 Research and observations from earlier Windows versions showed that people rarely used Alt+Tab to switch between applications.
 After discussing this with some users, we learned they loved the feature, saying that it would be highly productive, but they did not know about it previously.
 Based on this, we created the Task View button in Windows 10 to make this feature more discoverable.
 Later telemetry showed significantly higher usage of this feature.

 These examples show how the use of telemetry data enables Microsoft to build or enhance features which can help organizations increase employee productivity while lowering help desk calls.

 Sharing information with Microsoft helps make Windows and other products better, but it can also help make your internal processes and user experiences better, as well.
 Microsoft is in the process of developing a set of analytics customized for your internal use.
 The first of these, called Upgrade Readiness.

 Upgrading to new operating system versions has traditionally been a challenging, complex, and slow process for many enterprises.
 Discovering applications and drivers and then testing them for potential compatibility issues have been among the biggest pain points.

-To better help customers through this difficult process, Microsoft developed Upgrade Analytics to give enterprises the tools to plan and manage the upgrade process end to end and allowing them to adopt new Windows releases more quickly and on an ongoing basis.
+To better help customers through this difficult process, Microsoft developed Upgrade Readiness to give enterprises the tools to plan and manage the upgrade process end to end and allowing them to adopt new Windows releases more quickly and on an ongoing basis.

 With Windows telemetry enabled, Microsoft collects computer, application, and driver compatibility-related information for analysis.
 We then identify compatibility issues that can block your upgrade and suggest fixes when they are known to Microsoft.

-Use Upgrade Analytics to get:
+Use Upgrade Readiness to get:

 - A visual workflow that guides you from pilot to production